aitosLove/aitos-public/README.md

 ### Running Your Own Aitos Agent/Blueprint

-To quickly start your own project or agent instance within Wonderland V2:
+To quickly start your own project or agent instance within AITOS V2:

 1.  **Understand Blueprints:** Familiarize yourself with the concept of `Blueprints` in the `back/src/blueprints/` directory.
 Blueprints define the core logic and module composition for an agent.
 The `aitosBlueprint.ts` is a good example.